-A complaint can be initiated by providing all of the details, in writing, to your Manager.
-The complaint can be submitted directly to the CAO if you are not comfortable with going to your Manager.
+A complaint can be initiated by providing all of the details, in writing, to your Supervisor Manager.
+The complaint can be submitted directly to the CAO if you are not comfortable with going to your Supervisor Manager.
+If you are a member of a union, you may request the assistance of your steward in preparing your written complaint.
 If an investigation ensues, information about your complaint will be sent to the respondent in order to allow that person to say what she or he believes happened.

-Any employee who believes they have been bullied or harassed by a customer must report the incident to their Manager immediately.
+Any employee who believes they have been bullied or harassed by a client/customer must report the incident to their Manager immediately.
 Although the Township has limited control over third parties, we will attempt to address the issue and prevent further problems from arising.